 As an example, if a driver receives £10,000 in compensation, we will take 25% (£2,500) plus VAT (£500).

 Our sign up process is designed to be straightforward and transparent.
 Finding out if you are eligible to join the claim only takes a few minutes.

 Unlike other companies, we don't require you to provide any additional documents, such as tax returns, to find out if you’re eligible.

-If we are successful and the Supreme Court rule that Uber drivers are entitled to workers’ rights, then all Uber drivers across Britain will be entitled to holiday pay.
+The Supreme Court has ruled that Uber drivers who have brought claims are entitled to workers’ rights, and therefore they are entitled to holiday pay.

 As well as the Uber holiday pay claim, drivers will also be entitled to receive the National Minimum Wage.
-Only drivers who join the claim will receive compensation for unpaid holiday pay.
+It is likely that only drivers who join the claim will receive compensation for unpaid holiday pay.

 Check your eligibility and join the claim